 For the purpose of section 385 of the FW Act, a person has been dismissed if they:

-• were terminated at the initiative of the employer; or
+• were terminated at the employer’s initiative; or

 • were forced to resign because of the conduct or course of conduct of the employer (s 386).